strager/node-jslint/README.md

 node-jslint
 ===========

 Easily use [jslint][] from the command line.
-Pass it the JS file you'd like to lint.
+Pass it the JS file(s) you'd like to lint.
 For example:

-    jslint foo.js
+    jslint foo.js bar.js

 It assumes [nodejs][] globals and tolerates shebangs.